 - Take a Good Source of Animal-Based Omega-3 Fats.
 Increase your intake of healthy and essential fats like the omega-3 found in krill oil, which is crucial for maintaining health.
 It is also vitally important to avoid damaged omega-6 oils that are trans fats and in processed foods as it will seriously damage your immune response.

 - Wash Your Hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 Be sure you don't use antibacterial soap for this -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, identify a simple chemical-free soap that you can switch your family to.
+Instead, identify a simple non-toxic soap that you can switch your family to.
 Be sure you avoid over-washing your hands, however, as this can strip your skin of its natural moisture leading to small cuts that provide an entry point for pathogens.

 - Use Natural Antibiotics.
 Examples include colloidal silver, oil of oregano, and garlic.
 These work like broad-spectrum antibiotics against bacteria, viruses, and protozoa in your body.
 And unlike pharmaceutical antibiotics, they do not appear to lead to resistance.

 - Avoid Hospitals.
 I'd recommend you stay away from hospitals unless you're having an emergency and need expert medical care, as hospitals are prime breeding grounds for infections of all kinds.
 The best place to get plenty of rest and recover from illness that is not life threatening is usually in the comfort of your own home.

 - iAfter Fear of H1N1, More Americans Putting Flu Shot on To-Do List, Fox News, October 25, 2011.